Clkwong3/Daytracker/README.md

 ## Link to install

 No installation required.
-Click on the link below: https://clkwong3.github.io/Daytracker/
+Click on the link here: https://clkwong3.github.io/Daytracker/